timothythorn/rmghc-workshop-19/README.md

 Use nano on the command line to edit the same file.

-Commit your changes and push to GitHub.
+Commit your changes and push to GitHub

 ## Interact with singularity